Carifio24/wwt-constellations-backend/README.md

 [MongoDB]: https://www.mongodb.com/

 The [WWT Constellations frontend server][frontend] communicates with this backend to create the WWT Constellations app experience.
+See the frontend README for information on how to start up a development Keycloak server.

 [frontend]: https://github.com/WorldWideTelescope/wwt-constellations-frontend/